Lapratomo24/milestone-one/README.md

 Welcome to GameHub!

 The GameHub is a gaming venue website, with which the owners intend to attract members of the gaming community and them to come visit a brand new this brand new gaming venue located in central Berlin and try their hands on the latest gaming apparatus available on site.
-Gamers can come alone or bring up to 4 friends to the site to enjoy some fun time together.
+Gamers can come alone or bring up to four friends to the site to enjoy some fun time together.

 The website showcases the available types of gaming activities on both the homepage and gallery page.
 It also informs interested visitors of the business' opening times, prices, guidelines during the pandemic, and directions.
 On the contact page, one can also use the contact form to contact GameHub, whether it be for general inquiries or reservation purposes.